olegabu/fabric-starter/test/testsuite.md

 ## Scenarios

-Scenario is a set of (dependent) scripts running some basic operations in the Network and verifying the results and the performance of the Hyperledger Fabric Network.
+Scenario is a shel script, which squentially calls a set of code snippets, wich perform some basic operations in the and verify the results.

-Testing scenario calls a chain of scritps each performing a simple operation or analyzing it's successful completion.

 ## Features and functions to be tested